BA (Hons) (Western) 1985; JD (With Distinction) (Western) 1988; LLM (Duke) 1992; SJD (Toronto) 1999; Member of Law

 Thomas Telfer is a Professor of Law at Western University in London, Ontario, Canada.
 He joined Western in 2002 from the University of Auckland where he taught for eight years.
 Professor Telfer’s research and teaching interests include bankruptcy law, mindfulness, commercial law, contracts and legal history.

 He has been a visiting professor at the University of Toronto, Osgoode Hall Law School, University of Melbourne, Case Western Reserve University, Victoria University of Wellington, University of Adelaide and the University of Auckland.

 He has a major interest in the intersection of history and bankruptcy law and is the author of Ruin and Redemption: A Struggle for Canadian Bankruptcy Law, 1867-1919 (Toronto: University of Toronto Press, Osgoode Society for Canadian Legal History, 2014).

 He is the co-editor of the Canadian Business Law Journal and the Insolvency Institute of Canada Journal.
 He is a member of the Editorial Advisory Board for the Annual Review of Insolvency Law and the New Zealand Law Review.

 He currently holds a Teaching Fellowship from the Centre for Teaching and Learning to develop mindfulness and mental health initiatives.
 In 2017, he introduced mindfulness as an optional first year course and in 2018 received a Leadership in Wellness Award of Recognition from Western for mindfulness education.
-In 2019, offered an upper year credit course: Mindfulness and the Legal Profession.
+In 2019, he offered an upper year credit course: Mindfulness and the Legal Profession.
 Both courses continue to be offered.